How Families Are Affected By A Patient’s Schizophrenia

 It can be difficult to cope with a family member’s diagnosis of schizophrenia.
 Schizophrenia causes many alarming symptoms.
 These symptoms cause the patient to act in an unusual manner.
 It can also cause a patient to become fearful or act erratically.

 Schizophrenia typically shows symptoms in early adulthood.
-This causes the patient to display a dramatic shift in his or her personality.
+This causes the patient to display a dramatic shift in their personality.
 This dramatic shift can be upsetting for a loved one to see.
 It can be difficult to know what to do in such an upsetting situation.

 What To Do If You Suspect Schizophrenia Or Mental Illness In A Loved One